ConceptJunkie/whereis/readme.txt

   command-line options:

     /?, /h, --print_help
         output this help message and exit

     /1, --find_one
         quit after finding one file

     /a, --file_attributes
         print file attributes

     /b dir, --backup dir
         backup found files to a location relative to dir

     /c command, --execute_command command
         execute a command for each file (see -hh for details)

     /D {a,c,m} --output_timestamp {a,c,m}
         output file timestamp, a = last accessed, c = created, m = last modified

     /d, --output_timestamp
         output file timestamp (equivalent to /Dm)

     /e, --output_dir_totals
         output totals for each directory

     /E, --output_dir_totals_only
         output totals for each directory and not for each file

+    /g, --filename_truncation
+        whereis attempts to display the filenames on a single line

     /i filespec [filespec ...], --include_filespec fielspec [filespec ...]
         include additional filespecs for searching

     /l, --count_lines
         output the line count of each file

     /Lf n, --file_count_length n
         set the amount of size of the file count column

     /Ll n, --line_length n
         set the default line length for displaying text (default is 80)

     /Ln n, --line_count_length n
         set the default size of the line count column

     /Lz n, --file_size_length n
         set the default size of the file size column

     /m, --no_commas
         display numerical values with no commas

     /n [n], --max_depth [n]
         maximum directory depth to recurse when searching, defaults to infinite if /n is not specified or 1 directory if /n is specified with no value

     /q, --quiet
         suppress unnecessary output

     /r, --output_relative_path
         output a relative path to the current directory for files rather than an absolute file path

     /s, --output_file_size
         output the file sizes in bytes

     /t, --output_totals
         output totals for all numerical vallues

     /u, --hide_command_output
         suppress output from commands (i.e. when using /c)

     /v, --version
         output the version number and exit

     /vv, --version_history
         output the version history

     /x filespec [filespec ...], --exclude_filespec filespec [filespec ...]
         exclude filespecs from searching

     /z, --print_command_only
         the same as /c, except the command is not executed, but output to the console